-During your sophomore and junior year, we will provide authentic opportunities for students who roll up their sleeves and actively pursue careers here at home.
+During your sophomore and junior year, we'll bring partners to the table to provide authentic opportunities for students who roll up their sleeves and actively pursue careers here at home.

 Are you ready for that step?
 Tell us!

-With a Pursuit Contract in place (previous section), business partners agree to fund a portion of the final certifications or courses needs for an employee to be fully trained for a specific role in their company.
-This is when our community promise is the opportunity for the community to invest in YOU.
+With a Pursuit Promise in place (previous section), business partners agree to fund a portion of the final certifications or courses needed for an employee to be fully trained for a specific role in their company.
+This is when our community promise provides the opportunity for our community to invest in YOU.

-Pursuit Grants are available to support the hand-off from our schools to our Community Promise Partners who have already invested in a student over the previous two years through exposure, experience, and initial pursuit.
-Students are be given the first chance to interview for the available position with their Promise Partner.
+Pursuit Grants support the hand-off from our schools to our Community Promise Partners who have already invested in a student over the previous two years through exposure, experience, and initial pursuit.

 Pursuit Grants are the final gap closer.
 Think of it as the third leg of the stool.
 It's career training funded by yourself, your business partner and your community.
 Pursuit Grants provide final investments in people that lead them towards being successful citizens in our Marion community.